ferreira-tb/miho/README.md

 # Miho

-Miho is a crate that provides a set of tools to manage your projects.
+Miho provides a set of tools to manage projects.
 Bump your packages version, update your dependencies, and run tasks defined in a configuration file leveraging the power of [Lua](https://www.lua.org/start.html).

 ```sh
 cargo install miho